-The following summarizes the major activities of the Receiver since June 30, 2011:
+The following summarizes the major activities of the Receiver since September 30, 2011:

-- Preparation of the June 30, 2011 and September 30, 2011 Quarterly Reports. - Administering the interim distribution of funds as outlined in the Court Order of September 4, 2009. - Corresponding with numerous shareholders, brokers, dealers and intermediaries regarding the distribution. - Monitoring the status of the Manitoba Securities Commission ("MSC") hearings brought against the former members of the Board of Directors of Crocus and various other parties. - Meeting and corresponding with various parties interested in acquiring certain of the investee companies. - Supervising and directing agents retained by the Receiver. - Meeting and corresponding with individual Crocus shareholders. - Regular monitoring of the remaining investee companies and discussions with various stakeholders of the investees with respect to possible courses of action regarding Crocus' investment in the investees. - Ongoing discussions and negotiations with certain of the investee companies about possible exit strategies for Crocus. - Meetings and discussions regarding debt agreements with certain of the investee companies. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T"). - Discussions and correspondence with Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues. - Preparation of various tax returns. - Preparation and attendance in Court regarding the proposed second interim distribution. - Planning and system testing in anticipation of a second interim distribution.
+- Preparation of the September 30, 2011 and December 31, 2011 Quarterly Reports. - Administering the interim distribution of funds as outlined in the Court Order of September 4, 2009. - Corresponding with numerous shareholders, brokers, dealers and intermediaries regarding the distribution. - Monitoring the status of the Manitoba Securities Commission ("MSC") hearings brought against the former members of the Board of Directors of Crocus and various other parties. - Supervising and directing agents retained by the Receiver. - Meeting and corresponding with individual Crocus shareholders. - Regular monitoring of the remaining investee companies and discussions with various stakeholders of the investees with respect to possible courses of action regarding Crocus' investment in the investees. - Ongoing discussions and negotiations with certain of the investee companies about possible exit strategies for Crocus. - Meetings and discussions regarding debt agreements with certain of the investee companies. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T"). - Discussions and correspondence with Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues. - Preparation of various tax returns. - Preparation and attendance in Court regarding the proposed second interim distribution. - Planning and system testing in anticipation of a second interim distribution.